From Designing Education Lab

 Epicenter Research Summit - August 4-5, 2014

-The first Epicenter Research Summit will be held on August 4 and 5, 2014, at Stanford University.
-This meeting will convene top researchers in entrepreneurship, education, and engineering to present and discuss the latest work in the field.
-Your research and expertise make you a valuable addition to this community of “thinkers and doers."
-Learn more about this event at this link.
+The first Epicenter Research Summit was held on August 4 and 5, 2014, at Stanford University.
+This meeting convened top researchers in entrepreneurship, education, and engineering to present and discuss the latest work in the field.
+More than 70 faculty, administrators, staff, graduate students and undergraduate students gathered for two days of sessions, activities and community building.
+The sessions and discussions covered topics ranging from programs to curriculum to the role of students in research.

 DEL @ ASEE June 2014